Children at Worship on Sunday Mornings

 First Communion Instruction

-There is no determinant age for admission to the Holy Communion as Holy Baptism is considered full admission into the Church.
-Deciding exactly when children begin to receive is a decision best reached by parents and children in consultation with the clergy.
-If you would like to learn more or are ready to begin the process with your child, please contact the Rev. Bo Millner.
+Once baptized, here is no minimum age for receiving Holy Communion.
+Deciding when children begin to receive communion is a decision best reached by parents and children in consultation with clergy.
+Contact the clergy to learn more.